valgaze/docker.github.io/docker-for-windows/troubleshoot.md

 specific, but typically the BIOS option is called `Virtualization Technology (VTx)` or similar.

-Once Hyper-V is enabled, it shows up as such on "Turn Windows features on or off".
+From the START menu enter in "Turn Windows features on or off" and hit enter and verify Hyper-V is enabled and has a checkmark:

 ![Hyper-V on Windows features](images/hyper-v-enable-status.png)